Applications of perverse sheaves in commutative algebra: The Riemann-Hilbert functor in characteristic and perverse -sheaves

 To study this notion, we need a couple of lemmas on the behavior of nilpotent Frobenius modules with respect to the perverse $t$-structure.

 \begin{lemma} Fix a finite type $A$-scheme $X$.
 Fix a Frobenius complex $M \in D^b_{coh}(X[F])$ which is nilpotent.
 Then each ${}^p H^i(M)$ is also nilpotent. \end{lemma}

 \begin{proof} Fix a point $x \in X$.
 It is enough to show that each ${}^p H^i(M)$ is nilpotent in a neighborhood of $x$.
-By an approximation argument, it is enough to show that the stalk ${}^p H^i(M)_x$ is a nilpotent Frobenius complex over $\calO_{X,x}$.
+Generally, since nilpotency of a Frobenius module $L$ is the vanishing of some fixed power of the structural map $\phi_L \colon L \to F^e_*L$, and since restriction commutes with $F^e_*$, nilpotency in some neighborhood of a point $x$ is equivalent to the nilpotency of the stalk at $x$.
+Hence it is enough to show that the stalk ${}^p H^i(M)_x$ is a nilpotent Frobenius complex over $\calO_{X,x}$.
 As taking stalks is perverse $t$-exact (see Construction~\ref{PervCohStalks}), we are reduced to the following local analog: if $N \in D^b_{coh}(\calO_{X,x}[F])$ is a nilpotent Frobenius complex, then each ${}^p H^i(N)$ is nilpotent.
 To see this, note that the assumption on $N$ implies that each $H^i_{\{x\}}(N)$ is a nilpotent cofinite Frobenius module.
 Corollary~\ref{PervCof} applied to the ring $\calO_{X,x}$ as well as Construction~\ref{PervCohStalks} show that the local cohomology functor $R\Gamma_{\{x\}}(-)$ carries the perverse $t$-structure on $D^b_{coh}(\calO_{X,x})$ faithfully to the standard $t$-structure on $D^b_{\cof}(\calO_{X,x})$, up to a shift of $d(x)$.
 Consequently, it follows that each ${}^p H^i(N)$ is also nilpotent, as wanted. \end{proof}

 \begin{lemma} Fix a finite type $A$-scheme $X$.
 The nilpotent coherent perverse complexes